joaocc/generator-ng-ss/README.md

 ![Logo](app/templates/src/assets/images/SoftServe.png)

 ## Why generator-ng-ss ?
+This is a fork for [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular).

-This generator combines the best features of other generators like [generator-angular](https://github.com/yeoman/generator-angular), [ngTailor](https://github.com/lauterry/generator-ngtailor) and [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) into an optimal workflow for starting applications with AngularJS powered by Gulp!
+This generator combines the best features of other generators like [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular), [generator-angular](https://github.com/yeoman/generator-angular), [ngTailor](https://github.com/lauterry/generator-ngtailor) and [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) into an optimal workflow for starting applications with AngularJS powered by Gulp!

 generator-ng-ss scaffolds an AngularJS application with a full-featured gulpfile.js, giving you immediate out-of-the-box access to all tasks for modern web development.